Self-hosted Wallet Explained: Your Guide to Ownership Proofs

 Link Icon

 Address Ownership Proof Protocol (AOPP) has improved user experience and security.
 Other methods used for ownership proof heavily burden the user with cumbersome processes and communication via the customer management team.
-You can find out how AOPP is a better option for your business and your customers in this article.

 Copy